runemadsen/runemadsen-2012/writings/comm-web/lecture-intro.md

 **ASK:**

 * What is the internet?
+Any ideas?
 * == Just a bunch of computers talking to each other

-Show the map.
-Don't go into details about what is sent or how it works.

 **THE MAP**

+This is Peter..... tell a story.

 * User
 * Client (browser)